isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   Host reservations have precedence over prefix pools so when a reserved prefix without an excluded prefix is assigned no pd-exclude option is added to the prefix option even the prefix is in a configured prefix pool with an excluded prefix (different from previous behavior).
+   Since host reservations have precedence over prefix pools, a reserved prefix without an excluded prefix will not add a pd-exclude option to the prefix option even if the delegated prefix is in a configured prefix pool that does specify an excluded prefix (different from previous behavior).

 .. _reservation6-conflict: